QubesOS/qubes-doc/developer/services/qrexec-internals.md

 `/usr/sbin/qrexec-daemon`

 One instance is required for every active domain.
-`qrexex-daemon` is responsible for both:
+`qrexec-daemon` is responsible for both:
 - handling execution and service requests from **dom0** (source: `qrexec-client`); and
 - handling service requests from the associated domain (source: `qrexec-client-vm`, then `qrexec-agent`).